pietgeursen/sbot-rtc/README.md

 ## Open issues to think about:

-- handling the is downloading state when scheduling peer connections.
+- handling the isDownloading state when scheduling peer connections.
 - version numbers!
 - weaving the hubs list into the multiserver server. => DONE!
 - sorting hubs if they fail to connect.